gitbito/ai-architect/README.md

 - **Team deployment (Free with your LLM key for up to 5 users):** Deploy AI Architect on a shared server within your infrastructure with HTTPS access, allowing multiple team members to connect their AI coding tools to the same MCP server.
 Each team member can configure AI Architect with their preferred AI coding agent while sharing the same indexed codebase knowledge graph.

 - **Enterprise deployment (For teams with more than five developers, requires Bito Enterprise Plan):** Deploy AI Architect in your infrastructure, with the option to use Bito's LLM infrastructure.
+Please contact [support@bito.ai](mailto:support@bito.ai) to discuss a free Enterprise trial or to subscribe.

 > **ℹ️ Usage & Pricing**
 >